Canarsie–Rockaway Parkway station: Bus transfer

-This station is the only one in the system with a bus transfer station within fare control.
+Until 2025, this station was the only one in the system with a bus transfer station within fare control.
 When the rail service to Canarsie Pier along Rockaway Parkway was discontinued, riders were entitled to a free transfer to the replacement trolleys.
 Rather than issue paper transfers so riders could exit to the street for the trolleys, a loop was built next to the station with a boarding platform.
 When the trolleys were discontinued in April 1949, the B42 bus replaced them.
 South of here, poles that supported the overhead trolley wire remain, with street lighting using some of them.

-Train riders walk directly to the bus loading area without leaving the fare control zone.
-In turn, bus passengers from Rockaway Parkway enter the subway station without paying an additional fare.
+Train riders walked directly to the bus loading area without leaving the fare control zone.
+In turn, bus passengers from Rockaway Parkway entered the subway station without paying an additional fare.
 At the street, a chain link fence gate blocks access to the bus area to prevent pedestrians from sneaking in for a free ride.
 The gate is operated by an electric trigger, and was put into operation on December 7, 1960.
 The back of the bus loop contains an unstaffed entrance to the Rockaway Parkway station that is built on a small shack, has one HEET turnstile, one exit-only turnstile, and one emergency gate, and leads to the northeast corner of Glenwood Road and East 98th Street.

 Prior to December 2019, other buses serving the station stopped at the curb and picked up passengers outside fare control on the East 98th Street loop outside the inner loop.
 A chain link fence had separated the loops.
 In 2019, the loop was reconfigured, and reopened with 3 bays and one loop: